-Having grown up on the outskirts of a post-industrial city in Pennsylvania, I feel a connection to people and the land in deindustrialized coastal cities and river valley mill towns in Connecticut, where I now live.
+Having grown up on the outskirts of a post-industrial city in Pennsylvania, I feel a connection to people and the land in deindustrialized cities and river valley towns in Connecticut, where I now live.

 This website uses cookies to improve your experience.